 - Early breakfast and all the coffee

-- Movers arrive: labelled boxes are deposited in correct rooms
+- Movers arrive: labeled boxes are deposited in correct rooms

 - Movers assemble furniture such as beds

 As you imagine move-in day, what do you think you’ll need?
 Everyone has their own idea of what’s essential.